Barre Chords

 Now just like with the previous barre chords, turn your index finger into the nut by forming a bar over all of the strings this time, and position your other fretting fingers as you would to hold down a G major shape.

-This is a very tricky bar chord, so don’t forget, practice makes the master!
-Keep at it, practice it every day, and you’ll have it sounding great soon.
 Barre your index finger across all the strings firmly, fret the other notes, and try to get all of the strings to ring clearly.
-Do this several times, than stop and practice something else, and come back to the G major shaped bar chord the next day.
+Do this several times, then stop and practice something else, and come back to the G major shaped bar chord the next day.
 You’ll see, that it will get easier day by day, there is no need to rush anything.

 D Shape Barre Chord

 Yep, you guessed it, the D shape bar chord originated from the D major chord you already know.
+The root here is the open D string, so the D note.

 And turning the D shape into a bar chord, you can take it anywhere on the fretboard.